mozilla/pkipolicy/rootstore/policy.md

 a default set of X.509v3 certificates for various Certification Authorities (CAs).
-The certificates included by default have their "trust bits" set for various purposes, so that the software in question can use the CA certificates to verify certificates for SSL servers, S/MIME email users, and digitally-signed code objects without having to ask users for further permission or information.
+The certificates included by default have their "trust bits" set for various purposes, so that the software in question can use the CA certificates to verify certificates for SSL servers and S/MIME email users without having to ask users for further permission or information.

 This is the official Mozilla policy for CA certificates that are distributed with Mozilla software products.
 This policy consists of the following three